Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-05-17** : 🔥 ***Adding WebUI translation feature and support for french language*** 🔥 >

+    - You can now use biniou WebUI in French by setting the default language option to "lang_FR" in the Global settings panel (restart biniou and reload the  WebUI).
+    - Adding support for model [NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF](https://huggingface.co/NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF) to the Chatbot module.

   * 🆕 **2024-05-16** : 🔥 ***Support for RunDiffusion/Juggernaut-XL-Lightning*** 🔥 > Adding support for model  [RunDiffusion/Juggernaut-XL-Lightning](https://huggingface.co/RunDiffusion/Juggernaut-XL-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This model is a Lightning (4-6 steps) variant from the Juggernaut-XL model family.

   * 🆕 **2024-05-14** : 🔥 ***Adding CLIP skip setting*** 🔥 > Adding CLIP skip option to the settings panel of modules Stable Diffusion, img2img, IP-Adapter, inpaint, outpaint, ControlNet, Photobooth and AnimateDiff.